NickWaterton/motion/README.md

 ## Status
 The build status from travis-ci for the master branch is: [![Build Status](https://travis-ci.org/Motion-Project/motion.svg?branch=master)](https://travis-ci.org/Motion-Project/motion)

+## Nick's Build

+Branch 4.0 has been modified to include new options is_hd_foscam and hd_foscam_stream.
+These (when enabled) allow the low level Foscam protocol to be used in place of RTSP.
+This results in very fast video, with no lag, as the video is pulled using the undocumented FOSCAM HD direct access protocol.
+Stream allows you to select 0/1 (HD or low res stream) to be processed by motion.

+Also added is autotracking for Foscam PTZ cameras, that will automatically track motion.

 ## Description

 Motion is a program that monitors the video signal from one or more cameras and